zhangyanyu0722/Car_Racing_DL/README.md

     - `1.6.0` (with CUDA 10.2, torchvision 0.7.0)
 - Anaconda

-and Python dependencies list in `requirements.txt`

 ## Quick Start
-In this section, you will train a model from scratch, test our pretrained models, and reproduce our evaluation results.
+- In this section, you will train a model from scratch, test our pretrained models, and reproduce our evaluation results.

 ### Installation
 - Clone this repo: